photo/documentation/docs/faq/ProAccounts.markdown

 ## I've heard that Pro accounts are no longer being offered.
 What does that mean for me?
 As of 25 October 2013, new Unlimited Pro accounts are no longer available for purchase.
 Current Pro accounts will continue to be honored and renewed at the same $29.99 per year rate.

-## What did I get with a Trovebox Pro account?
+## What did Trovebox Pro account holders get?
 With a pro account, you get:

 * Unlimited photo uploads (Compare to 100 photos/month for free users)